 How expensive is life in Dubai?

-Basically, it can be said that life in Dubai is definitely more expensive in certain areas, but also significantly cheaper in others.
-Therefore, here is a breakdown of the costs by cost items such as housing, car, food, etc. that occur in everyday life.
+Broadly speaking, life in Dubai can definitely be more expensive in certain aspects, but also significantly cheaper in others.
+Therefore, here's a breakdown of costs by expense items such as housing, car, groceries, etc., that occur in everyday life.

 Living

-Probably one of the most exciting points is definitely housing.
-There is hardly any other city where the range is as wide as in Dubai.
-From affordable studio apartments on the outskirts of the city for a few hundred euros a month to luxury villas on the Palm that cost more than €100,000 a month.
+Arguably, one of the most exciting points is definitely housing.
+Because in hardly any other city is the range as wide as in Dubai.
+Where cheap studio apartments on the outskirts cost a few hundred euros per month, up to luxury villas on the Palm that cost more than €100,000 per month.

 However, if you take the average as a basis, you can say that an apartment in Dubai with the following criteria: